Rise to Success: Career Highlights of Arnold Schwarzenegger

 How Arnold Schwarzenegger built a successful career.
 Explore key moments that defined the journey.

 Arnold Schwarzenegger is an Austrian-American actor, businessman, former politician, and bodybuilder.
-He gained fame through bodybuilding before transitioning to a successful acting career, particularly in action films like 'Terminator' and 'Predator'.
-He served as the 38th Governor of California from 2003 to 2011, demonstrating his ability to cross over from entertainment to politics.
+He rose to fame as a bodybuilding champion, subsequently transitioning to a successful acting career, primarily known for action films like "The Terminator".
+His career culminated in his election as the 38th Governor of California, serving from 2003 to 2011.

-In 1960, Arnold Schwarzenegger began weight training when his football coach took the team to a local gym.
+In 1960, Schwarzenegger began weight training when his football coach took his team to a local gym.

 1963: First professional competition